opensumi/docs/docs/develop/sample/connection-between-browser-and-node.en.md

 export const ITodoConnectionServerPath = 'ITodoConnectionServerPath';
 ```

-## Associating Front-end and Back-end Services
+## Associate Front-end and Back-end Services

 First, you need to inherit `RPCService` on `TodoService` and `TodoNodeService`.